New York Judge Upholds Jury’s Liability Verdict in Major Talcum Powder Lawsuit

 Given this, the judge cut the final award to $15 million in compensatory damages and $105 million in punitive damages.
 If the plaintiff disagreed with this reduction, she instead could ask the judge for a new jury trial limited to the issue of damages.
 According to news reports, the plaintiff decided to accept the lower award.

 Get Legal Help from a Florida Talcum Powder Lawsuit Attorney

 Despite the reduction in damages, the judge’s decision vindicated the jury’s key findings against Johnson & Johnson.
 And this will not be the last time Johnson & Johnson faces legal claims over the negative effects of its talcum powder products.
 If you have developed cancer and believe talcum powder may be the cause, you need to speak with a qualified South Florida defective product lawyer as soon as possible.
-Contact the Leifer Law Firm today to schedule a no-risk free consultation.
+Contact Leifer & Ramirez today to schedule a no-risk free consultation.